Transfer Applicants

 Enrollment Checklist

-Please view your Application Status Check to view your enrollment checklist and next steps/important dates to note in order to enroll at Northeastern.
+Please view your Application Status Check to view your enrollment checklist and next steps/important dates to enroll at Northeastern.

 Housing